prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 `t.crud` contains configurable _operation publishers_ that you use for exposing create, read, update, and delete mutations against your projected Prisma models.

-There are 8 kinds of operations (reflecting a subset of [Prisma Client JS](https://github.com/prisma/prisma-client-js)'s capabilities).
+There are 8 kinds of operations (reflecting a subset of [Prisma Client](https://github.com/prisma/prisma-client-js)'s capabilities).
 An _operation publisher_ is the combination of some operation kind and a particular Prisma model.
 Thus the number of operation publishers on `t.crud` is `Prisma model count × operation kind count`.
 So for example if you defined 20 Prisma models then you would see 160 operation publishers on `t.crud`.

 ##### Example